Skip to content

 Add your device's UDID to the list of registered iOS devices in the developer account:

-You can find out the UDID by connecting it to the Mac and viewing the device inside Xcode.
+You can find the UDID by connecting the device to your Mac and viewing it inside Xcode.

 The first thing you need to do is install the latest version of Appium.
 The easiest way to install it is to use Terminal.